 The year Budovec purchased the house, 1617, saw the election of a new king of Bohemia, Ferdinand II, who was to succeed his cousin, King Matthias.
-Matthias had already taken the crown of Bohemia from his brother Rudolf II, whom those of you who’ve taken the Prague Castle After Dark tour will have heard a lot about!
+Matthias had already taken the crown of Bohemia from his brother Rudolf II, whom those of you who’ve taken the Alchemy & Mysteries of Prague Castle tour will have heard a lot about!
 The problem was though that Matthias was already elderly and childless when he forced Rudolf to give up the throne, and so a new king had to be elected.
 Whereas Matthias and Rudolf had granted a lot of rights and freedoms to the people of Prague, particularly when it came to religious freedom, Ferdinand was known to be a supporter of the Catholic counter reformation and so many Protestants in particular were concerned that his rule would bring about a new wave of religious oppression and persecution.
 The first sign, for the Protestants, that things were not going well was in 1618, when Ferdinand decided to shut down construction of some Protestant chapels on the royal lands.
 Protestants, led by Count Von Thurn, went to Prague Castle to confront Ferdinand’s men, and in the argument that ensued, two of the king’s officials and their secretary were thrown from a third floor window into the Deer Moat below.
 They survived the fall, and the secretary was even given the title Baron von Hohenfall by the emperor, which literally means ‘Baron of the Highfall’.

 This was really the start of the Thirty Years War in Europe, in fact.
 The Protestant estates decided that they would not be free under Ferdinand, and so would need to elect their own king.
 They chose a Protestant prince, Frederick V of Palatine, who was the son-in-law of James I of England, and who became known as the Winter King, after his brief period of rule in Bohemia.
 Everything finally came to a head on the 8th of November 1620 when supporters of Ferdinand and supporters of Frederick met in battle at a site named Bílá Hora or The White Mountain.
 The battle only lasted about an hour, however, Ferdinand’s trained soldiers being no match for the hastily gathered Protestant army.
 In the chaos, Frederick V slipped out of Prague and fled to the Netherlands (where in fact his descendants went on to become the House of Hanover, making him the ancestor of the British Royal Family).